 The IONA® Software automatically processes sequenced DNA fragments and maternal age (prior risk), into a self-contained or printable report.
 IONA® test results are exportable in common formats to enable local, off-line further analysis and monitoring, if desired.
-Reports can be customised to meet hospital or clinics requirements and can be translated into local languages.
+Reports can be customised to meet hospital or clinic requirements and can be translated into local languages.

 IONA® test results are reported as: